 - Say their incentive and recognition programs are a competitive advantage

-- Use points programs and incentive travel
+- Use a combination of points reward programs and incentive travel

 1. Incentive and Recognition Programs as a Recruitment Tool